OpenGridForum/DFDL/calls/2024/2024-03-14_DFDL-WG-Call.md

 Mike will raise these to ISO (Lisa) this week.

+2. Review of open action items (see dated comments below)

-2. Dynamic dfdl:extraEscapedCharacters
+3. Dynamic dfdl:extraEscapedCharacters

 Will be action 339 to investigate and possibly propose a change/fix.

-3. Review of open action items (see dated comments below)
+4. Review of open action items (see dated comments below)

-3. Additional topics added:
+5. Additional topics added:

    Steve asked for updates on the
    - ICU-bug issue and the